ong-ck/tp/docs/UserGuide.md

 <div id="topo"></div>

 ### Topologically Sort CS2040CFiles `topo`
-Prints a topologically sorted list of CS2040CFiles that comes before and within the topic of a user-specified note.
+Prints a topologically sorted list of `CS2040CFile`s that comes before and within the topic of a user-specified note.
 This will allow the user to be able to revise all pre-requisite topics before revising the topic of the specified note.

 #### Format:
 ```
-topo n/NOTE_NAME
+topo n/NAME
 ```

 - The topological sort follows the following order (latest to earliest): "MINIMUM_SPANNING_TREE", "SS_SHORTEST_PATH", "GRAPH_TRAVERSAL", "GRAPH_STRUCTURES", "BINARY_SEARCH_TREE", "UNION_FIND_DS",
 "HASH_TABLE", "BINARY_HEAP", "LINKED_LIST", "SORTING".
+- `NAME` represents the name of the `CS2040CFile` where the user wants the topological sort to start from
-- Only `NOTE_NAME` of notes that are **saved locally and added to CLIAlgo** can be used.
+  - Only notes that are **saved locally and added to CLIAlgo** can be used.
   - If no notes are saved locally and added to CLIAlgo, a feedback message will be printed instead.
-- Command and `NOTE_NAME` are **case-sensitive**.
+- Command and `NAME` are **case-sensitive**.
 - Not following the syntax strictly would result in an invalid command message.

 > **Note:** Among all the notes added to CLIAlgo, **only** notes that come before and within the topic of the specified note will